Lrakulka/Double_Bottom_USB_Stick/README.md

 The last commit during GSoC program ....
 Tag   ....
 # Project Brief
-The main goal of the project is the creation of a USB Flash Drive with the possibility to conceal the fact that the flash drive contains hidden information.
-It means that hidden folders and files will not be displayed if the USB drive is connected to a computer.
+The main goal of the project is the creation of USB Flash Drive with the possibility to conceal the fact that the flash drive contains hidden information.
+It means that hidden folders and files will not be displayed if the USB drive is connected to computer.
 The microcontroller of the Double Bottom USB Stick will carry the process of encryption and concealment of files and folders.

-The only possibility to break protection will be physically reading of memory from the memory component and breaking the encryption algorithm.
+The only possibility to break protection is physically read a memory from the memory component and breaking the encryption algorithm.

 # Project Technologies And Hardware
 * Test board is NUCLEO [STM32F446RE](https://developer.mbed.org/platforms/ST-Nucleo-F446RE/);